 The code chunk above is doing the equivalent of this:

 Another Git option that many people eventually configure is the editor.
 This will come up if you use Git from a shell.
 At some point, you will fail to give Git what it wants in terms of a commit message and it will kick you into an editor.
 This can be distressing, if it’s not your editor of choice and you don’t even know how to save and quit.
-You can enforce your will by executing this in a shell (not in R!):
+You can enforce your will by executing this in R:

 Substitute your preferred editor for emacs here.
 A popular choice is nano.
 The default, if you don’t configure